 Amici Chamber Ensemble’s annual concert series has featured world-renowned musicians as frequent guests, including Joyce El-Khoury, Jonathan Crow, Marina Piccinini, Mireille Asselin, James Ehnes, Isabel Bayrakdarian, Lara St. John, Shmuel Ashkenasi, Russell Braun, Michael Schade, Cho-Liang Lin, Jaime Laredo, Andre Laplante and James Sommerville.
 The ensemble has commissioned and premiered over twenty works by Canadian composers, among them Allan Gordon Bell, Chan Ka Nin, Brian Cherney, Malcolm Forsyth, Jacques Hétu, Alexina Louie and Jeffrey Ryan.

 Alongside numerous broadcasts of their concerts on national radio, Amici Chamber Ensemble’s recordings have placed them firmly among the world’s best chamber musicians and garnered the ensemble two JUNO awards, most recently the 2013 Classical Album of the Year: Solo or Chamber Ensemble for Levant.
 Other prestigious honors include several JUNO award nominations, including a 2011 nomination for the ATMA Classique disc “Armenian Chamber Music”.
 Two recordings of Olivier Messiaen’s Quartet for the End of Time highlight their critically acclaimed discography.

-Joaquin Valdepeñas is principal clarinetist of the Toronto Symphony Orchestra and is regarded as one of the most distinguished clarinetists of his generation.
+Joaquin Valdepeñas is the former principal clarinetist of the Toronto Symphony Orchestra and is regarded as one of the most distinguished clarinetists of his generation.
 Active as soloist, chamber musician and conductor, Mr. Valdepeñas has performed at festivals & concert series throughout the world.

-David Hetherington, assistant principal cellist with the Toronto Symphony Orchestra, teaches cello and chamber music at the Glenn Gould School and is Director of the Interprovincial Music Camp.
+David Hetherington, former assistant principal cellist with the Toronto Symphony Orchestra, teaches cello and chamber music at the Glenn Gould School and is Director of the Interprovincial Music Camp.
 Mr. Hetherington plays his 1695 cello made by Giovanni Grancino of Milan “with rare delicacy and clarity”.

 Pianist and composer Serouj Kradjian is hailed as a “keyboard acrobat” of “crystal virtuosity” by the press.
 He is regularly invited to appear as soloist and chamber musician in North America and Europe.
 Lately, he has been gaining much praise as composer and arranger.